 The distributive property is easy to remember.
 There are a number of properties in Maths which will help us to simplify not only arithmetical calculations but also the algebraic expressions.
+In this article, you will learn what is distributive property, formula, and solved examples.

 Distributive Property Definition